 - bone tumors

-- achondroplasia, a type of dwarfism
+- achondroplasia, which is a type of dwarfism

 - spinal imaging, using X-ray, MRI, or CT scan